 Jiquilillo and the surrounding areas face many challenges: unemployment and dependence on seasonal work, volatile and persistently low incomes, and a struggling education system.
 Environmental challenges abound as well.

 We help out by working with the communities to create and support social and environmental programs, while providing an eco-hostel destination for volunteers and guests alike.

 We are accepting applicants for the November 2014 season to help manage the hostel and community projects.
 You must be able to commit to a minimum of six months, with a preferred commitment of one year.
 You must speak a minimum of intermediate conversational Spanish and be fluent in English.
-You must have experience working with children, an interest in eco-tourism, great people skills, and are willing to work ten+ hour days.
+You must have experience working with children, an interest in eco-tourism, great people skills, and be willing to work ten+ hour days.
 Management and/or hospitality experience is a plus.
 Your responsibilities will include day-to-day operations of running the hostel and community projects.
 You will be paid a monthly salary and room and board will be provided.